-hard fly fell space Let's play a space game.
+fell hard fly space Let's play a space game.
 Use the dice and the markers to play.
 Take turns to throw Fun the dice and then move the markers correctly.
 Blast off from number 1.
-15 6 13 You must throw You land safely the exact number back on earth. needed to land on earth.
+6 15 13 You must throw You land safely the exact number back on earth. needed to land on earth.
 If you don't you will need You don't know a to move backwards. word that rhymes You meet an alien.
-Miss a You will need to keep with helium.
-Go turn while you talk to it.
-Tell throwing the dice until the group what you will say. back to 6. you land safely on earth.
-90 51 You can see earth You can spell the Blast off to 15. plural of thief You are able to walk on correctly.
+Miss a You will need to keep turn while you talk to it.
+Tell with helium.
+Go throwing the dice until the group what you will say. back to 6. you land safely on earth.
+9 You can see earth You can spell the Blast off to 15. plural of thief You are able to walk on correctly.
 Move the moon.
 Blast off to 12. forward 2 spaces.
 Demonstrate how you walk.
-You need to put 5 on your space suit.
+5 You need to put on your space suit.
 Miss a turn.
 You land on the moon.
 You can't give 2 Take another homophone turn. words.
 Move backward 2 spaces.
-4 2 Teacher: Blast off.
+2 4 3 Teacher: Blast off.
 You can't give You can't give Sign: Blast off to 10. an antonym for a synonym for enormous.
 Move gentle.
 Move back Date: back 1 space.
 2 spaces.
-45
+45 to plan your writing. • Write a rough draft. • Ask a friend to edit the draft. • Revise your text and make the necessary corrections. • Then write it neatly in your book Now describe the alien.
+Say what it looks like, what size it is, what colour it is, what shape it is, how it moves, and so on.
+Write as many sentences as you can to describe it.